PrachiSharmaPS/custom_study_groups/README.md

 ```

 **Expected Results:**
-- Step 1 should return a JWT token and create a group with ID
+- Step 1 should redirect to Google OAuth, then return a JWT token and create a group with ID
 - Step 2 should create a goal and record your first activity
 - Step 3 should show you at rank #1 with 1 problem solved and 1% progress toward the goal

-I tested these exact steps on my Windows machine and they work consistently.
+I tested these exact steps on my Windows machine with Google OAuth and they work consistently.

 ## Deployment